 To add a shellcmd to a configuration, either use the shellcmd package or edit the config by hand.
 To edit the config, back it up via Diagnostics > Backup/restore, and open the resulting XML file in a text editor (other than the stock Windows Notepad).
 Above the </system> line, add a line such as the following:

 <shellcmd>mycommand -a -b -c 123</shellcmd>

 Where "mycommand -a -b -c 123" is the command to run.
-You can add multiple <shellcmd> lines to execute multiple commands.
-Save your changes and restore the modified configuration.
+Multiple <shellcmd> lines may be added to execute multiple commands.
+Save the changes and restore the modified configuration.

 <earlyshellcmd>mycommand -a -b -c 123</earlyshellcmd>

 Where "mycommand -a -b -c 123" is the command to run.
-You can add multiple <earlyshellcmd> lines to execute multiple commands.
-Save your changes and restore the modified configuration.
+Multiple <earlyshellcmd> lines may be added to execute multiple commands.
+Save the changes and restore the modified configuration.

-You can also place any shell script in the /usr/local/etc/rc.d/ directory.
+Any shell script can be placed in the /usr/local/etc/rc.d/ directory.
 The filename must end in .sh and it must be marked as executable (chmod +x myscript.sh).
 Every shell script ending in .sh in this directory will be executed at boot time.

-The first two options are preferable as they are retained in the config file and hence do not require additional modifications should you have to replace the storage medium and reinstall, or restore the configuration to a different piece of hardware.
+The first two options are preferable as they are retained in the config file and hence do not require additional modifications should the storage medium be replaced and reinstalled, or if the configuration is restored to a different piece of hardware.